neams-th-coe/cardinal/doc/content/tutorials/nek_intro.md

 Next, the `[VELOCITY]` and `[PRESSURE]` blocks describe the solution of the pressure Poisson equation and velocity Helmholtz equations.
 The `[TEMPERATURE]` block describes the solution of the temperature passive scalar equation.
+If this case had additional passive scalars, they would be represented using `[SCALARXX]` blocks, where `XX` would be replaced with a two digit number indicating the scalar number.

 In these blocks, `residualTol` is used to indicate the solver tolerance.
-In these blocks, you also specify the type of boundary conditions to apply to each sideset (you only specify boundary conditions in the `[VELOCITY]` and `[TEMPERATURE]` blocks, because the pressure and velocity solves are really indicating together a solution to the momentum conservation equation).
+Here, you also specify the type of boundary conditions to apply to each sideset (you only specify boundary conditions in the `[VELOCITY]` and `[TEMPERATURE]` blocks, because the pressure and velocity solves are really indicating together a solution to the momentum conservation equation).
 The `boundaryTypeMap` is used to specify the mapping of boundary IDs to types of boundary conditions.
 NekRS uses short character strings to represent the type of boundary condition.
 For velocity, some of the common boundary condition strings are shown in [vel_bcs].
-We will talk about the `.oudf` file shortly.

 !table id=vel_bcs caption=Common velocity boundary conditions in NekRS
 | Meaning | How to set in `.par` File | Function name in `.oudf` File |